-As with Alternatives 1 and 2, none of the populations within the zip code areas evaluated for Alternative 3 are considered to be below poverty level; consequently, the following the analysis is specific to minority populations and low income.
+As with Alternatives 1 and 2, none of the populations within the zip code areas evaluated are considered to be below poverty level; consequently, the following the analysis is specific to minority populations.

 Impact EJ-1 The No Action Alternative would not result in a disproportionate human health or significant environmental impact on minority and/or low income populations.